 The following graph shows the cumulative number of positive cases per DC Ward.
-(DC does not provide number of tests performed by Ward in downloadable form.)
+DC has only started to provide number of tests performed by Ward in downloadable form.
+As of this report only two days of per Ward testing data are available.

-Cumulative Positive Cases Reported per DC Ward Source: Official DC Govt.Data
+Fig 3.1: Positive Cases Reported per DC Ward Source: Official DC Govt.Data